sbangalore/sbangalore.github.io/_posts/2019-11-25-my-30-day-experiment-which-doubled-my-arithmetic-speed-.md

 ---
 I discuss my 30 day journey where I double my calculation speed and improve my calculation accuracy by 50% with [Trader Maths](http://tradermaths.com/tradermath/).

 This was an effort to improve my mental math (the number of math questions correctly solved in a certain amount of time.)
 Throughout these exercises, I played loud music.
 See a nice album here: [Guardians of the Galaxy Awesome Mix](https://www.youtube.com/watch?v=sCT50t-JAMw).

-I set the exercises to ask 80 questions on floats with a mix of + , - , / , * , a maximum of 2 digits, and 2 decimal points.
+I started the exercises to ask 80 questions on floats with a mix of + , - , / , * , a maximum of 2 digits, and 2 decimal points.
+Once I hit 72/80+ (90%+) constantly, I increased the calculations to 3 digits and 3 decimal points.

 _note: the platform deducts a point if you don't add a 0 in front of a decimal answer_